Sherry11211/Final-group-work/README.md

 ##### Modified function fillDotsOnCircle function
 - The modified dots are randomly distributed so that the dots can move randomly when the “1,2,3,4” button is clicked to execute the motion trajectory.

+##### Mouse clicked & Mouse released
+- The final update assigns the 'Mouse clicked, Mouse released' operations to a 'class'.
+- I also inserted a mouse click event in the 'function setup' to ensure that the function is executed correctly.